Sunday, March 20, 2022

 I suspect that many of the Medici males admired manly traits.
 The final male descendant was Gian Gastone de' Medici.

 He ignored his wife and his ducal duties, while squandering his ancestral fortune on homoerotic escapades.
-His male lovers (favorites) charged unseemly sums from people who craved favors from that final Grand Duke of Tuscany.
+His male lovers ("favorites") collected unseemly sums from people who craved favors from that final Grand Duke of Tuscany.
 His most influential lover was Giuliano Dami, who was painted on a ceiling "riding" a stallion with a twinkle of light over his head.

-Previously servicing a marquis, he was described as "exceptional physical beauty".
-On behalf of the grand duke, he hired numerous young men for additional entertainment.
+Previously servicing a marquis, he was described as an "exceptional physical beauty".
+On behalf of the grand duke, he hired numerous young men for their additional entertainment.

 Outliving Gian, his childless wife bequeathed his ancestral art collection and properties to the City of Florence, when she died in 1741.